-From Feb 3rd-11th, I traveled across most of the Pacific Northwest.
-In this article, I want to share 10 stunning places that I saw, that you also need to see.
+From Feb 3rd-11th, in 2019, I traveled across most of the Pacific Northwest in the United States.
+In this article, I want to share 10 stunning places that I saw, that you also need to see, especially if you’ve been considering taking your own road trip through this area.

 You’re welcome to skip this part and get to the 10 destinations, but if you’re interested in knowing my background and how this trip even happened, here’s the story: